Richest football club owners in the world

 Richest Soccer Team Owners in the World

-Let's take look at the list of richest soccer club owners in the world.
+Let's take a look at the list of richest soccer club owners in the world.

-Sheikh Mansour (Man City, Melbourne City, New York City)
+Sheikh Mansour (Man City, Melbourne City, New York City, Mumbai City FC)

 Sheikh Mansour, the deputy prime minister of the UAE, owns stocks in many companies in the UAE, Saudi Arabia, the United Kingdom, and the United States, and by joining Manchester City in 2008, he reformed the club and changed the financial situation of the England club.